wuan/assertj-core-kotlin/Readme.md

 ## Motivation

-AssertJ ist not usable from Kotlin by default, because there are a lot of overload ambiguity errors.
+AssertJ ist not usable from Kotlin by default, because there are a lot of overload ambiguity compile errors.

 ## Usage

-Just import `assertThat` from `KotlinAssertions` and most of the thins should work again:
+Just import `assertThat` from `KotlinAssertions` and most of AssertJ should work again:

 ```
 import org.assertj.core.api.KotlinAssertions.assertThat